-Consider how much the average physical therapist could save.
+Consider how much the average physical therapist could save on student loan payments.
 For example, let’s say you owe $115,000 in student loans with a 20-year term and a 6% interest rate.
 If you refinance to a 20-year term with a 4.5% interest rate, you could save $54,715 over the life of the loan.
 Your monthly payment would be $367.94 less each month.

-Use the ELFI student loan refinancing calculator and input your own information to see how much you could save.* ELFI doesn’t charge any origination, application, or prepayment fees, so there’s no cost to refinance your loans.
+Use the ELFI student loan refinancing calculator to see how much you could save.* ELFI doesn’t charge any origination, application, or prepayment fees, so there’s no cost to refinance your loans.

-When you refinance with ELFI, you’ll receive a personal student loan advisor who will guide you through the refinancing process step-by-step.
-ELFI is known for its customer service and has a 4.9 out of 5 rating on TrustPilot with more than 1,700 reviews.
+Plus, when you refinance with ELFI, you’ll receive a personal student loan advisor who will guide you through the refinancing process step-by-step.